svinchon/agent-starter-flutter/README.md

 This is a starter template for [LiveKit Agents](https://docs.livekit.io/agents/overview/) that provides a simple voice interface using the [LiveKit Flutter SDK](https://github.com/livekit/client-sdk-flutter).

-This template is compatible with iOS, macOS, and Android and is free for you to use or modify as you see fit.
+This template is compatible with iOS, macOS, Android, and web.
+It is free for you to use or modify as you see fit.

 <img src="./.github/assets/screenshot.png" alt="Voice Assistant Screenshot" height="500">